eCommerce

 • Offers POS capability for in-person sales.

-• Hosting and security updates included.
+• Hosting and security updates are included.

 Cons